UrosDoe7/easy-loadtesting-integration/Readme.md

 - [03-results-in-Dynatrace](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/03-results-in-Dynatrace) => to analyse the result in Dynatrace
 - [04-driven-Slo](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/04-driven-Slo) => to define your service level objectifs
 - [05-delete-Config](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/05-delete-Config) => to clean the environment
+- [06-in-Summary](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/06-in-Summary) => it's an overview of the task you can easily automate.
-- [06-next-Step](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/06-next-Step) => now you are ready to integrate Dynatrace configuration to your CICD pipeline.
+- [07-next-Step](https://github.com/ace-dynatrace-lab/ace-load-testing-automation/tree/main/07-next-Step) => now you are ready to integrate Dynatrace configuration to your CICD pipeline.